Advancing Whole Student Support Through Improved Mental Health and Wellness

 A primary goal will be to mitigate mental health inequities and promote a just design that recognizes historic minoritization and alleviates systemic bias.
 Specifically, the communities will identify strategies that effectively support students of color and students from low-income circumstances who face systemic inequities and experience pronounced disparities in mental health care access.
 Lack of access to good quality mental health care is a significant barrier to educational achievement as it adversely impacts enrollment, re-enrollment, progress, and completion.

-Chosen states will participate in learning community events, including intensive technical assistance from SHEEO and The Jed Foundation that will take place between October 2023-December 2024.
+Chosen states are participating in learning community events, including intensive technical assistance from SHEEO and The Jed Foundation between October 2023-December 2024.

 Events